zedif/gitlab-novice/episodes/02-creating-projects-connecting-repositories.md

 or setup some of GitLab features for the project.
 Next is a list of files, in this case only `README.md`, with information when it was last updated and through which commit.
 Finally, we see a rendering of `README.md`."}

-TODO: REDO THE IMAGE WITH FULL README CONTENT!

 Let us look at what has changed compared to its initial state.
 The interface elements encouraging us to add members to the project are gone.
 Of course, we